fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 We had an extra step here because a lot of specs had the drivers specified on the actual test `describe` block like this: `describe "Do something", js: true, driver: :webkit do`.
 Instead of replacing the driver there, we just removed that option on all the tests so it uses the base config we set above.

-And lastly, before you run your test, make you you have no references to capybara-webkit in your code (search for `capybara-webkit`, `Capybara::Webkit` and `:webkit` strings).
+And lastly, before you run your test, make sure you have no references to capybara-webkit in your code (search for `capybara-webkit`, `Capybara::Webkit` and `:webkit` strings).

 # Fixing Specs

-We first make sure tests are working locally so we are sure we don't have errors due to a misconfigured container.
+We first make sure tests are working locally so we don't have errors due to a misconfigured container.

 This application uses an old version of [Chosen](https://harvesthq.github.io/chosen/) to customize the `select` tags.
-The test suite includes a helper method so the driver can select options from that custom select and that helper method started failing.
+The test suite includes a helper method so the driver can select options from that custom `select` and that helper method started failing.

 We were using a helper method from this [gist](https://gist.github.com/thijsc/1391107/699d65defed793eed0f04ead33c35737c641be53) that relied too much on `page.execute_script` and `page.evaluate_script`.
 The solution for this was to use a different method calling only capybara methods to actually mimic the user interactions.